Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 1 - 3 approximately three to five times to check for randomization of recipe.

 #### Document Result(s):
+1. if any links are broken, record:
-1. The test name and recipe name if any links are broken.
+    + The test name and recipe name.
+1. If any recipe displays an incorrect banner, record:
-1. The test name, recipe name, banner anticipated, and banner displayed if any recipes display an incorrect banner.
+    + The test name, recipe name, banner anticipated, and banner displayed.
+1. if any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template)
+1. if there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template)

 ### Testing Text Coss Out Function